JetBrains-Research/pubtrends/pysrc/review/README.md

 * Launch `dataset/analyze_archive.ipynb` to analyze dataset features.
 * Launch `dataset/make_dataset.ipynb` to create tables required for model training.
 * Refer to `train/README.md` for instruction on model training.
+* `app/review.py` contains code for generating reviews on the fly.